MichaelDimmitt/rest-easy-oclif-plugin/Readme.md

 2) scenerio data

 The hope is that the builder of the cli will be able to quickly test all of their endpoints if they came late to a project that did not implement testing or forgot to test along the way.

+## Alternate project goal,
+Look at rest apis with json specs and auto generate write all of the endpoints.